joaomelo/attache/README.md

 **Trend:** time series of the first Page in Snapshots.

 **Track Report:** report with last seven days of Trend and Ranking data about a Stake.
-It is sent weekly by email.
+It is sent every three days to the Stakes' emails.

 # How It Works